scriptotek/library-sql/_episodes/01-introduction.md

 2,Douglas Adams,"So long, and thanks for all the fish"<br>
 3,"Jane B. Reece, Lisa A. Urry",Campbell Biology<br>

-We want something like this:
+We expect to get a table like this:

 | Id  | Name                        | Title                                |
 | --- | --------------------------- | ------------------------------------ |